Records and Important Information

 |500-599||Master’s students and doctoral students.
 The doctoral program may limit the use of 500-level course work.
 Doctoral students should contact their program for additional information.|

 The following terminology is associated with UIS course numbers.
 Courses numbered 000 to 099 are considered academic preparation courses and cannot be used to meet degree requirements.
 Courses numbered 100 to 299 are considered lower-division undergraduate courses.
 Courses numbered 300 to 399 are considered upper-division undergraduate courses.
-Courses numbered 400-499 are considered upper-division undergraduate courses or graduate courses, depending on the level of the student at the time the course is taken.
-Courses numbered 500-699 are considered graduate courses (though they can be considered as upper-division undergraduate or graduate courses, depending on the level of the student at the time of enrollment).
+Courses numbered 400 to 499 are considered upper-division undergraduate courses or graduate courses, depending on the level of the student at the time the course is taken.
+Courses numbered 500 to 699 are considered graduate courses (though they can be considered as upper-division undergraduate or graduate courses, depending on the level of the student at the time of enrollment).

 Final Exam Schedule

 Final exams at UIS are scheduled during the last week of the semester in the fall and spring.
 Specific information pertaining to the final exam schedule can be found on the Office of Records and Registration website.
 Please note that if a specific class day/time is not included in the list, students should ask their course instructor for the day/time and place of the exam.

 All mid-term and final course grades are initially assigned by the instructor of record each semester.
 Once submitted, mid-term grades cannot be changed.
 Subsequent grade changes for final grades can only be initiated by the instructor of record who must sign and submit a Grade Change Form to the Office of Records and Registration.
 In the instructor’s absence, the dean of the college in which the course was taken, the Vice Chancellor for Academic Affairs, or the appropriate associate vice chancellor for undergraduate or graduate education may sign the Grade Change Form.